A Brief History of Mater Dei Primary School Wagga Wagga

 Mater Dei remained a single stream school for over a decade.
 In 2003 Mr Danny Malone was appointed Principal.
 This was also the year that our applications for enrolment into Kindergarten far exceeded the places available.
 A decision was made to build two new classrooms for a second kindergarten class.
 The first double stream intake commenced in 2004.
 The growth in population coincidently occurred at the same time that Mater Dei Catholic College and the Child Care Centre opened.

 Further building took place in 2005 with the construction of three new classrooms on the western end of the campus.
 The school was then double stream in Kindergarten, Year 1 and Year 2.
 The building of 2 more classrooms and a teacher's utility room concluded our building program in 2007.
-The latest and unexpected building project is our wonderful Multi-Purpose Centre that was completed in May this year.
+An unexpected building project in 2009 was our wonderful Multi-Purpose Hall which was completed in May 2010.
+The Creative Learning Room was constructed in 2014 and most recently, a new Learning Space for Years 5 & 6 which was officially opened in 2021.

-After 20 years of development Mater Dei Catholic Primary School is an institution that Sacred Heart Parish and our school community can be justifiably proud.
+After 30 years of development Mater Dei Catholic Primary School is an educational institution of which Sacred Heart Parish and our school community can be justifiably proud.